AdobeDocs/campaign-web.en/help/v8/content/offers.md

     If no category is specified, all the offers contained in the environment are taken into account by the Offer engine, unless an **[!UICONTROL Offer theme]** is selected.

-1. (optional) Enter a theme to filter categoroes.
+1. (optional) Enter a theme to filter categories.
 Themes are key words defined upstream in the categories.
 They act as a filter and let you refine the number of offers to be presented by selecting them in a set of categories.

 1. Use the **[!UICONTROL Propositions]** field to specify the number of offers you want to insert into the email.